Topology of Calorons Re-examined: Concrete Calculation of Topological Character

-where the overall sign corresponds to the direction of the normal vector $\boldsymbol{n}$, minus for the outward case and vice versa.
-The behaviour of the right-hand side at $r\to\infty$ is $1/r^5$, so the integrand together with the surface element $r^2d\Omega$ tends to zero; thus, there is no contribution from $S^2_\infty$.
-On the other hand, the behaviour of the integrand at the origin is
+where the overall sign corresponds to the direction of the normal vector $\boldsymbol{n}$: minus for the outward case and and plus for the inward case.
+The behaviour of the right-hand side as $r\to\infty$ is $O(1/r^5)$, so the integrand together with the surface element $r^2d\Omega$ tends to zero; thus, there is no contribution from $S^2_\infty$.
+On the other hand, the behaviour of the integrand near the origin is

-where the plus sign case in \eqref{FA-integrand of LtH} applies for the boundary $S^2_\varepsilon$.
-So it is non-singular, despite the gauge connection itself being singular there.
-Therefore, it is not necessary to consider the surface integral of $S^2_\varepsilon$, and we find that there is no contribution from \eqref{FA-part in components} in the Lorenz-'t Hooft gauge.
-In addition, the integrand becomes at the large-scale or the ``monopole limit" of \eqref{FA-integrand of LtH},
+where the plus sign in \eqref{FA-integrand of LtH} applies for the boundary $S^2_\varepsilon$.
+The integrand is therefore non-singular at the origin, despite the gauge connection itself being singular there.
+Consequently, it is not necessary to consider the surface integral over $S^2_\varepsilon$, and we find that there is no contribution from \eqref{FA-part in components} in the Lorenz --'t Hooft gauge.
+Furthermore, in the large-scale, or monopole, limit, the integrand of \eqref{FA-integrand of LtH} becomes,

-and it behaves $1/r^3$ as $r\to\infty$.
-Despite the asymptotic convergence of the integrand becoming slower than the finite $\lambda$ case, the integral \eqref{FA-integrand of LtH at large scale} on $S^2_\infty$ also takes value to be zero.
-Hence, we find there is no magnetic charge in this gauge even when the large-scale limit $\lambda\to\infty$.
+which behaves as $O(1/r^3)$ as $r\to\infty$.
+Despite this slower asymptotic decay compared to the finite $\lambda$ case, the integral \eqref{FA-integrand of LtH at large scale} over $S^2_\infty$ also vanishes.
+Hence, there is no magnetic charge in this gauge even in the large-scale limit $\lambda\to\infty$.
 We conclude that there is no contribution to the FA-part \eqref{FA-part} of the K-integral \eqref{K integral} with both finite and infinite $\lambda$ cases.